EveningStarDev/basic_dark_html_theme/README.md

 - Everything is basically the same, but token colors were modified to make HTML code slightly dimmer.
 - The status bar is dark gray now instead of purple.
-- Text for comments and attributes is now have italics styling.
+- Text for comments and attributes now has italics styling.